 Willams Selyem

 Williams Selyem has obtained a cult-like following.
 The story goes that the founders started making wine for themselves simply because they couldn’t afford the Burgundy they wanted to drink.
-Their 2007 pinot noir was the first in North America to receive a perfect score from a major wine publication.
+Their 2007 Pinot Noir was the first in North America to receive a perfect score from a major wine publication.

 Sonoma Coast AVA